SabryTarek/docx/Linux/Linux_Fundamentals/packages_management.md

 __yum__

 - list -> search at name only
-- search -> search at name and discription
+- search -> search at name and description
 -  install
-- remove -> doesn't remove it dependancies
+- remove -> doesn't remove it dependencies
-- autoremove -> remove it dependancies
+- autoremove -> remove it dependencies
 - info
 - repolist
 - grouplist